An Objective Improvement Approach to Solving Discounted Payoff Games: Choosing Better Strategies

-If $\val'$ is also a valuation of $\mathcal G$, then we are done.
-However, this need not be the case, as the system of inequations $H'$ for $\mathcal G'$ is smaller than the set of inequations $H$ for $\mathcal G$, so $\val'$ might violate some of the inequations that are in $H$, but not in $H'$.
-Given that $\val'$ is a valuation for $\mathcal G'$, it satisfies all inequations in $H'$.
+If $\val'$ is also a solution of $\mathcal G$, then we are done.
+However, this need not be the case, as the set of inequations $H'$ for $\mathcal G'$ is smaller than the set of inequations $H$ for $\mathcal G$, so $\val'$ might violate some of the inequations that are in $H$, but not in $H'$.
+Given that $\val'$ is a solution for $\mathcal G'$, it satisfies all inequations in $H'$.
 Moreover, since $\val$ also satisfies all inequations of $H'$, it follows that the same inequations hold for every convex combination of $\val$ and $\val'$.

 We now note that the inequations of $H$ that are not in $H'$ are not sharp for $\val$.
-Thus, there is an $\varepsilon \in (0,1]$ such that the convex combination $\val_\varepsilon = \varepsilon \cdot \val' + (1-\varepsilon) \val$ is a solution to those inequations.
+Thus, there is an $\varepsilon \in (0,1]$ such that the convex combination $\val_\varepsilon = \varepsilon \cdot \val' + (1-\varepsilon) \cdot \val$ is a solution to those inequations.